URL Rewriting

 The path which will be used for locating modules.
 This is only relevant in combination with xquery.source and tells the XQuery engine where to look for modules imported by the query.
 For example, if you stored required modules into the database collection /db/test, you can set xquery.module-load-path to xmldb:exist:///db/test.
 If the query contains an expression:

-the XQuery engine will try to find the module test.xql in the filesystem by default, which is not what you want.
-Setting xquery.module-load-path fixes this.
+The XQuery engine will try to find the module test.xq in the filesystem by default, which may not be what you were expecting!
+Setting the xquery.module-load-path allows you to configure this.

 xquery.report-errors

 If set to yes, an error in the XQuery will not result in an HTTP error.
-Instead, the string message of the error is enclosed in an element <error> which is then written to the response stream.
-The HTTP status is not changed.
+Instead, the string message of the error is enclosed in an element <error> and then written to the response stream.
+The HTTP Response's Status Code will remain unchanged.

 XSLTServlet